eshnish/Kube-3-Node-Cluster/README.md

     [sh] ``````cd Drive/Main_Folder/Sub_Folder/root git init``````

-    [bash] ``````touch .gitignore`````` --Create a .gitignore on the root --This file is created to add untracked files into them.
+    [bash] ``````touch .gitignore`````` --Create a .gitignore on the root
+    - This file is created to add untracked files into them.

-    --They have logs, swaps, env, pycache and node_modules as these get heavy in size and exposing highly sensitive data to version control becomes a security concern.
+    - They have logs, swaps, env, pycache and node_modules as these get heavy in size and exposing highly sensitive data to version control becomes a security concern.

-    --Create a repo at github.
+    - Create a repo at github.

-    --Now add the remote repo to your local system in the name origin.
     [sh] ``````git remote add origin https://github.com/<user>/<repo-name>.git``````

-    --Add changes to the github repo.
+    - Now add the remote repo to your local system in the name origin.

     [sh] ``````git add .``````

-    --Commit them.
+    - Add changes to the github repo.

     [sh] ``````git commit -m "initial commit: namespace"``````
+    - Commit them.

+    [sh] ``````git branch -M main`````` --This renames the branch to main.
-    --Create a branch of local origin repo to remote repo as main [sh] ``````git branch -M main`````` --This renames the branch to main
+    - Create a branch of local origin repo to remote repo as main.

-    --Push all upstreams to the new main.
     [sh] ``````git push -u origin main``````
+    - Push all upstreams to the new main.

     [sh] ``````git push origin main``````

-    --Verify the remote repos (To do: while in root folder).
     [sh] ``````git remote -v``````

-    --Verify the branch.
+    - Verify the remote repos (To do: while in root folder).

     [sh] ``````git branch -r``````
+    - Verify the branch.
+    -
 **Install Helm**
   - I have used helm here because of the efficiency in managing the K8s applications for further enhancements, if required.
   - It contains all the resources required to run an application and assists in automating through simple commands as all the configs are combined in a single reusable file.

     [bash] ``````curl https://raw.githubusercontent.com/helm/helm/main/scripts/get-helm-3 | bash``````
-    --Installs it from git and pushes into bash to run the installation.
+    - Installs it from git and pushes into bash to run the installation.

     [sh] ``````helm version`````` --Verify the version

   - Create helm chart.
     [sh] ``````helm create helm-chart``````

-    --Update dependencies.
     [sh] ``````helm dependency update helm-chart``````
+    - Update dependencies.

-    --Prior to adding to git you need to make sure you have user access.
+    - Prior to adding to git you need to make sure you have user access.
-    --Troubleshoot by adding one.
+    - Troubleshoot by adding one.

     [sh] ``````git config --global user.name "<user-name>"``````